 Depending on the state, each state has a different course.
 Below is an information guide on each state/territory:

-The White Card once obtained is valid in all states and indefinitely.
-Note, if you obtain the certificate and do not work in this industry for 2 years, you will have to retake the training.
+The White Card, once obtained, is valid in all states and indefinitely.
+Note that if you obtain the certificate and have not worked in this industry for 2 years, you must retake the training.

 White Card training costs between $35-$220.
 Prices vary depending on where and with whom you are completing the course.
 Whether it is face-to-face, online or virtual classroom (Zoom) delivery.